Generating bindings

 If there is a known binding for type T

-as in Supplier<T>
+, as in Supplier<T>

-we generate a binding for a Supplier
+, we generate a binding for that instance's Supplier

 Otherwise, we generate a binding for a Supplier